guinguin-instruments/Akai-Iso-2-SD/README.md

 ### Put the iso on the SD-Card

-There are mutliple solution to this, I have used the first 2 following solutions with success :

 #### 1 - With the iso file burned onto a real cdrom
 - Burn a cdrom from the Akai iso file
 - `diskutil list` to list the newly burnt cdrom (ie : /dev/disk7s0 : disk 7, partition '0').